craftercms/docs/source/system-administrators/activities/authoring/configuration/global-permission-mappings-config.rst

-upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server write_configuration        User is permitted to write configuration content for site write_global_configuration User is permitted access to the :ref:`main-menu-tool-global-config` tool from the Main Menu
+upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted access to the :ref:`main-menu-tool-global-config` tool from the Main Menu
 ========================== ================================================================================